-- Rubbish is to be removed as soon as is practical, with no rubbish being stored on common areas, including the balcony and fire stairs (refer By-law 9). - A skip bin may only be ordered after approval of the caretaker.
-The fully loaded mini-skip bin with truck weighs around 7 tonne, which exceeds the 4 tone max load on the suspended driveway slab.
+- Rubbish is to be removed as soon as is practical, with no rubbish being stored on common areas, including the balcony and fire stairs.
+Refer to By-law 1.6 (9). - A skip bin may only be ordered after approval of the Building Manager.
+The fully loaded mini-skip bin with truck weighs around 7 tonne, which exceeds the 4 tonne max load on the suspended driveway slab.
 Therefore, skips can only be used external to the lora site. - No building or demolition rubbish is to be placed in the garbage chutes, rooms or bins.